 - Creating an "A" list and "B" list of employers to meet

-- Avoiding long lines and collecting useful information
+- Avoiding long lines and collecting relevant information

 - Following up with employers after the job fair

 Social Media and Your Career

 This workshop looks at various aspects of social media in the context of employment.
 Effective job searches, conducting yourself professionally online, using social media as a marketing tool—there are many topics covered.
 Expert subject presenters discuss appropriate content, tone, and online time management within the evolving Canadian workplace culture.
 Learn how to use social media for your job search and career advancement.
 This is a three-hour workshop.

 Platforms discussed include LinkedIn, Facebook, Twitter, Instagram, Pinterest, Etsy, and others.

 - Canadian standards in the social media context

 - How to use social networking tools in your job search

 - Social media use in the workplace and what is appropriate

 - Marketing your creative product or company online